 New York Life Foundation Grief reach

-WHO:The New York Life Foundation is collaborating with the National Alliance for Grieving Children (NAGC) to offer a dedicated grantmaking program to support grief providers’ efforts to expand and grow their capacity to provide assistance to diverse and disadvantaged youth with limited access to bereavement services locally.
-The NAGC will administer the grant program.
+WHO:The New York Life Foundation, one of the largest funder for childhood bereavement field, is offering a grant opportunity to support organizations that provide bereavement servicers to expand their services and/or grow their capacity to provide assistance to diverse and disadvantaged youth with limited access to bereavement services locally.
+NAGC, as a partner in this space, will administer the grant program.

 WHAT: The Foundation has committed $1.25 million toward forty-two grants for local organizations serving grieving children across the country.
 The grants amount ranges from $10,000 to $100,000.

 WHEN: Two grant cycles.
 The first cycle will open on March 5th and run through April 5th, with decision announcements in June 2017.
 The second cycle will open June 28th and run through July 30th, with decision announcements in October 2017.
 Participants are required to select the cycle in which they would like to apply.